-Retake and Re-sit information
+Retake and resit information

-Apprentices who fail one or more assessment method will be offered the opportunity to take a re-sit or re-take on one further occasion only.
+Apprentices who fail one or more assessment method will be offered the opportunity to take a resit or retake.
+Apprentices are only permitted to resit or retake each assessment method once.

-Upon resit or retake Highfield will ensure that the apprentice undertakes an Observation of leadership activity with a new subject focus and that the Professional Discussion utilises different questions.
+Upon resit or retake Highfield will ensure that the apprentice undertakes an observation of leadership activity with a new subject focus and that the professional discussion utilises different questions.

-A re-sit does not require further learning, whereas a re-take does.
-The maximum grade awarded to a re-sit or re-take will be pass, unless Highfield identifies exceptional circumstances accounting for the original fail.
-Apprentices should have a supportive action plan to prepare for the re-sit or a re-take.
-The apprentice's employer will need to agree that either a re-sit or re-take is an appropriate course of action.
+A resit does not require further learning, whereas a retake does.
+The maximum grade awarded to a resit or retake will be pass, unless Highfield identifies exceptional circumstances accounting for the original fail.
+Apprentices should have a supportive action plan to prepare for the resit or a retake.
+The apprentice's employer will need to agree that either a resit or retake is an appropriate course of action.
 Feedback will be provided on the areas of failure and a retake checklist to be submitted when the professional review has taken place.

-An apprentice who fails an assessment method, and therefore the EPA in the first instance, will only be required to re-sit the assessment method(s) that they failed.
+An apprentice who fails an assessment method, and therefore the EPA in the first instance, will only be required to resit the assessment method(s) that they failed.
 The timescales for a resit or retake is agreed between the employer and Highfield.
 A resit is typically taken within 3 months of the EPA outcome notification.
-The timescale for a retake is dependent on how much re-training is required and is typically taken within 6 months of the EPA outcome notification.
+The timescale for a retake is dependent on how much retraining is required and is typically taken within 6 months of the EPA outcome notification.

-Assessing the Observation of Leadership
+Assessing the observation of leadership